Aliens (film): Cultural influence

 A cinematic touchstone, Aliens has had an enduring influence on filmmaking.
 Elements such as a team of soldiers being dismantled by a villain have been repeated to the point of cliché.
 The same is true of Horner's oft-imitated score, which regularly appeared in action-film trailers for the following decade.
 The film's influence can also be seen in video games' (particularly science-fiction games') ships, armor, and weapons, as well as the 1989 Italian film Shocking Dark, a remake of Aliens that relocates much of the plot and scenes to a Venetian setting and incorporates elements of The Terminator; outside Italy, it was released as Terminator II.
+In Avengers: Infinity War (2018), Spider-Man discusses the film with Iron Man, and the two use the xenomorph queen's defeat as inspiration for how to kill Ebony Maw and free Doctor Strange.

 Although The Terminator was a success for Cameron, the critical and commercial success of Aliens made him a blockbuster director.
 It also expanded the Alien series into a franchise, spanning video games, comic books, and toys; although Ripley and the alien creature originated in Alien, Cameron elaborated on the creature's life cycle, added new characters and factions (such as the Colonial Marines), and extended the films' universe.
 Ripley became a post-feminist icon, a proactive hero who retained feminine traits.
-Aliens features popular quotes, including Paxton's "Game over, man, game over", and Weaver's "Get away from her, you bitch," which is considered one of Aliens's most memorable lines and has often been repeated in other media.
+Aliens features popular quotes, including Paxton's "Game over, man; game over", and Weaver's "Get away from her, you bitch," which is considered one of Aliens's most memorable lines and has often been repeated in other media.
 Aliens was named by director Roland Emmerich as one of his top ten science-fiction films, alongside Alien.